socrata/dev.socrata.com/publishers/cookbooks/alliance-exchange/staging-definitions.md

 ```

 ### 5. Partial Caseloads
 Partial Caseloads will be allowed in Staging.
-We are mentioning it now because later, in Production, we will be establishing a particular starting date for which Caseloads should be included, and Caseloads prior to this date will need to be excluded.
+We are mentioning it now because later, in Production, we will be establishing criteria for which Caseloads should be included, and Caseloads prior to this criteria being established will need to be excluded.

 ### 6. Spaces and Capitalization
 In the Staging Domain, the Data Elements that are categorical in nature have rigorous validation against finite, predefined sets of enumerated values.
 These are listed in the Data Elements for the applicable variables.